ScilifelabDataCentre/RDM-guidelines/content/topics/data-management-plan.md

 If the reasons above don’t persuade you, the last argument is that it is more and more a **requirement** by funders and other stakeholders:
 * For **transparency** and **openness**: publicly funded research data must be discoverable, accessible, and reusable to the public
-* **Return on investment**: well planned data maximizes the research potential of the data and provides greater returns on public investments and research.
+* **Return on investment**: well planned data maximises the research potential of the data and provides greater returns on public investments and research.

 ## When to write a DMP?